Nicholas Sheehy: Second trial (high treason)

-Following his acquittal, Sheehy was accused of involvement in the disappearance or murder of an informer, John Bridge.
+Following his acquittal, Sheehy was accused of involvement in the disappearance or murder of a local informer, John Bridge.
+Fr.
 Sheehy went into hiding.
 In 1764, the government issued a Proclamation and offered £300 reward for the capture of Sheehy.
-Sheehy wrote to Thomas Waite (Under-Secretary for Ireland) offering to surrender if he would be tried in Dublin.
-The offer was accepted and the trial took place on 10 February 1766, when he was acquitted of High Treason.
-Immediately after his acquittal, Sheehy was charged with the murder of John Bridges, although no body had been found.
+Sheehy wrote to Thomas Waite, Under-Secretary for Ireland, offering to surrender if he would be tried in Dublin.
+The offer was accepted and his trial took place on 10 February 1766, when he was acquitted of High Treason.
+Immediately after his acquittal, Fr.
+Sheehy was charged with the murder of John Bridges, despite the absence of a corpus delicti.

 Third trial (accessory to murder) and death sentence

 On 12 March 1766, Sheehy was tried at Clonmel Main Guard for being an accessory in the murder of John Bridge.
 The judge Richard Clayton had the reputation of an honest and humane man, but he had arrived in Ireland only the previous year and seems to have been quite unaware of the political background to the trial.

 Many of the witnesses who had previously testified against Sheehy also testified in this trial, in addition to Mrs. Mary Brady (Moll Dunlea), an "abandoned character".
-The evidence was widely considered as fabricated by local Anglo-Irish landowners and the Anglican Vicar of Clogheen in south County Tipperary.
+The evidence was widely considered as fabricated by local Anglo-Irish landowners and the Church of Ireland Vicar of Clogheen, County Tipperary.

 Evidence was presented in favour of Sheehy, that he was "a respectable man and a man of property" by a Mr Keating, who said that Father Sheehy was in his house at the time of the murder.
 Mr Keating's testimony was dismissed in court by a Protestant clergyman (Mr Hewitson), who declared Keating was unreliable.
 Mr Keating was then arrested and sent to Kilkenny Gaol based on Mr Hewitson's allegations to frustrate his giving evidence.
-Although the judge was later much criticised for his conduct of the trial, it has been argued that his summing up was actually favourable to the accused.
+Although the judge was later much criticised for his conduct of the trial, it has been argued that his summing up speech was actually favourable to the accused and advising the jury to return with an acquittal.

-Sheehy was convicted and sentenced to be hanged, drawn and quartered.
+Instead, Sheehy was convicted and sentenced to be hanged, drawn and quartered.
 He asserted his innocence before his death of all the charges made against him.
-He said in his final speech, after being sentenced to death, that he was being put to death for a crime which had never been committed; the murder victim (John Bridge) was alleged to be in Cork after the date of the "crime" and it is thought that he emigrated to Newfoundland.
+He said in his final speech, after being sentenced to death, that he was being put to death for a crime which had never been committed; the murder victim (John Bridge) was alleged to be in Cork after the date of the "crime" and it was thought that it was arranged that Bridges emigrated to the Newfoundland Colony.

-Sheehy's attorney, on hearing the sentence of death, said to the judge, magistrates and jurors, "If there is any justice in heaven, you will die roaring.".
+Fr.
+Sheehy's defence attorney, on hearing the verdict and sentence of death, addressed the court, "If there is any justice in heaven, you will die roaring."